kevin-v96/tweet-optim-dspy/README.md

 - [ ] Try an agentic workflow (either with DSPy, with LangGraph/other framework, or a combination of the two) with teacher-student roleplay to see if that improves the generations
 - [ ] Evaluate the RAG part with RAGAS
 - [ ] Add low-rank adapters or Persona-plug
+- [ ] Use outlines/BootstrapFinetune/structured output and manipulate decoding
+- [ ] Use Weave or LangSmith for tracing and charting

 ## Experiment 2: ensemble metric of binary relevant + engaging + creative + concise
 Used a more normalized metric - and ensemble of binary 'yes/no' between each of `relevant + engaging + creative + concise`.